LogtalkDotOrg/logtalk3/library/optionals/NOTES.md

 	yes

-The `maybe` object provides types and predicates for type-checking of the term hold by optionals.
+The `maybe` object provides types and predicates for type-checking of the term hold by optional terms.
 It also provides some  predicates for handling lists of optional terms.